Browse

 Where This Idea Came From

-Here's another realization: we're training AI on our own mistakes.
+Another angle on this: we're training AI on our own mistakes.

 What This Could Mean (If Anything)